Remote work has its perks, but ergonomics isn't one of them.

 Here are three easy ones:

-Putting anything under your wrist while you work can add compression on the finger flexor tendons and on the median nerve, which can actually up your risk of carpal tunnel syndrome.
+In fact, putting anything under your wrist while you work can add compression on the finger flexor tendons and on the median nerve, which can actually increase your risk of carpal tunnel syndrome.

 Ah, yes.
 Remember the days when we'd commute to the office?
 Walk to and from meetings?
 Take a brisk stroll on our way to pick up lunch, perhaps?
 Now we're lucky if we walk to the kitchen a few times a day for a snack.